The term "facilitation" covers a wide

 |

-continuously develop new skills in working
+new skills in working together - to a point

-together - to a point where they no longer need outside assistance |
+where they no longer need outside assistance |

-If you think your group might benefit from independent
+If you think your group might

-expert facilitation, call me today
+benefit from independent expert facilitation, call me today for a free

-for a free discussion of how I can help.
+discussion of how I can help.